MPI-MiS-Mathematics-Lab/RayMarchingFlatSurfaces/README.md

 npm run build
 ```

-The built files will be in the `dist` directory and can be deployed to any static web server.
+The built files will be located in the `dist` directory and can be deployed to any static web server.

 To preview the production build locally: